mikgroup/mdd_mri/README.md

 ## Installation

 Make sure to download the relevant raw data files, which can be found [here](https://drive.google.com/file/d/1yItSevLQ17-zJ7Tlv8mI47OdfKZ43PeC/view?usp=sharing).
-Put the tar file in the `data/` folder and run:
+To create the `data/` folder, put the tar file in the main folder and run:

 ```
 tar -xvf mdd_mri_data.tar.gz